Ways to invest in crypto

 If you understand the fundamentals, know the risks involved with investing, and have decided to enter the market, there are a few ways to gain exposure.

-1. Buying crypto outright
+1. Buying crypto directly

 There are some unique aspects to this strategy.
 For example, buying crypto outright gives you exposure to the industry in as little as minutes.
 Entering an order on a traditional investment platform or an exchange can also provide hands-on experience on the buying process, which can be useful for better understanding how crypto works.

-Buying crypto outright may give complete custody over the coins, which allows to transfer coins between wallets (i.e., personal crypto accounts).
-This may make it easier to understand how blockchain technology works.
-And because the markets are open 7 days a week, there's more flexibility to decide when you want to invest compared to traditional assets like stocks and ETFs.
+understand how blockchain technology works.
+And because the markets are open seven days a week, there’s more flexibility to decide when you want to invest compared to traditional assets like stocks, ETFs, and ETPs.

 However, there are also risks to be aware of.
 Before buying crypto outright, consider learning the basics of crypto cybersecurity first.
 Like any digital asset, crypto is vulnerable to online theft.
 Transferring coins is also a multi-step process where even small errors could mean losing access to investments forever.
 And remember crypto is highly volatile, and that there’s a possibility that the value of any cryptocurrency can drop to zero.